-Many fans have suggested that Oceiros doesn’t actually kill Ocelotte, some positing that the Queen of Lothric took the baby with her when she left.
-It is true that Ocelotte’s invisibility makes it feasible for the mad king to be cradling nothing in his arms.
-However, given the circumstances, it is unlikely that the queen was either willing or able to take her newborn son away.
+Many fans have suggested that Oceiros doesn’t actually kill Ocelotte, positing that the Queen took the baby with her when she left.
+It is true that a mad king could be cradling nothing in his arms.
+However, given the circumstances, it is unlikely that the Queen was either willing or able to take her newborn son away.
 Did she really want to risk her husband sending people after the child he was so obsessed with when she clearly just wanted to escape?
-Highly unlikely.
-We may not see the child, but we can hear him crying throughout the entire boss fight, before entering the boss room even.
+We may not see the child, but we can hear him crying throughout the entire boss fight.
 The baby also reacts when staggering his father for the second time, so these wails are completely diegetic.
-If the mad king is just hallucinating, why do we share in his hallucination?
-Moreover, Oceiros smashing his seemingly empty hand into the ground causes a small magical explosion on the spot, so something is definitely there.
-And so, Ocelotte’s apparent invisibility is probably soft self-censorship by FromSoftware.
+If the madman is just hallucinating, why do we share in his hallucination?
+Moreover, Oceiros smashing his seemingly empty hand into the ground causes a small magical explosion on the spot, complete with FP-draining effect, so something with magic power is there.
+And so, Ocelotte’s apparent invisibility is probably just soft self-censorship by FromSoftware.

-Cut content confirms that the developers had originally planned for Oceiros to hold an infant.
-This fully-rendered baby model would then be visibly smashed into the ground repeatedly until it was just a crushed corpse plastered across the palm of the king’s hand, all of it accompanied by the sounds of the babe’s wails of agony and squishing flesh.
-This already disturbing scene may have been deemed too graphic, forcing the developers to tone it down.
+Cut content confirms that the developers had originally planned for Oceiros to hold a fully-rendered baby model.
+This infant would then be visibly smashed into the ground repeatedly until it was just a crushed corpse plastered across the palm of the king’s hand, all of it accompanied by sounds of the babe’s wails of agony and squishing flesh.
+Such a scene may have been deemed too graphic, forcing the developers to tone it down.
 But rather than cut the whole thing outright, they compromised.
 The event would still occur, but the actual baby would be invisible.
 DS1 had already introduced a dragon-medial crossbreed capable of total invisibility, so it isn’t unfeasible for Ocelotte to perform something similar.
 And by allowing the invisible baby to continue the occasional cry after seemingly being crushed, the scene is left ambiguous enough to not impact the game’s age rating.
 Therefore, Ocelotte is just casting magic on himself, perhaps unknowingly.
-Maybe this is a testament to his power, but Oceiros expects a baby to understand him and obey, resulting in a crushed dream left to slowly die.
+Maybe it really is a testament to his power, but Oceiros expects a baby to understand him and obey, resulting in a crushed dream left to slowly die.